Jemtaly/RandomStuff/README.md

 **[HexViewer](C/HexViewer):** Command-line binary viewer for windows and linux.

 **[WinUtils](C/WinUtils):** Windows Utilities.
-Including a tool to prevent Windows from turning off your screen / sleeping for a while, and a tool to simulate the middle and right mouse buttons using keyboard keys.
+Including a tool to prevent Windows from turning off your screen / sleeping for a while, and a tool to simulate the mouse buttons using keyboard keys.

 **[Bash Tools](Bash):** Some useful tools written in bash, including unix2dos, dos2unix, sedmv (a tool to perform batch renaming of files with sed command).